IlyaKozak/rsschool-devops-course-infra/README.md

 3. Configure `ssh`:

-- On your local computer configure `ssh` agent forwarding, so that you can use NAT instance as a Bastion Host: `ssh-add key.pem`
+- On your local computer configure `ssh` agent forwarding, so that you can use Bastion Host to `ssh` to private instances: `ssh-add key.pem`
 - Connect to Bastion Host: `ssh -A ec2-user@nat-instance-public-ip-address`
 - From your Bastion Host connect to instances in private subnets: `ssh ec2-user@private-server-private-ip-address`